 It is anticipated that the vast majority of student academic complaints will be resolved at this stage.

 - If the Academic Head does dismiss your complaint, and you are unhappy with this, you may approach the Dean to have it reconsidered.

 - In cases where the matter is referred to the Dean, either by the Academic Head or by you, they will consider the case and, within 20 working days, make a final judgement.

 - If the complaint seems to have no reasonable ground, the Dean shall state in writing why in his or her judgement the complaint is without merit.

 - If, however, the Dean sees reasonable ground for your complaint, the Dean shall meet with the staff member and/or with you and the staff member together in an effort to resolve your dispute.

 - You may request a review of the Dean’s decision but only on the grounds that the University process has not been followed correctly or if you feel that the Dean’s decision was manifestly at odds with or unsupported by the evidence.
-If this is the case, you may request that Deputy Vice Chancellor (Academic) review the Dean’s decision.
-The decision of Deputy Vice Chancellor (Academic) on such requests is final.
+If this is the case, you may request that the Provost review the Dean’s decision.
+The decision of the Provost on such requests is final.